emilerik/100daysofcode/README.md

 ---

+#### Day 86: 1:00 // isinfo API

+Started building on the API for Isinfo today.
+I figured I can't do much with the website until I can have a user sign in, and a database to store the posts.

+However, I'm feeling a little bit lost.
+I have an idea of what I want it to look like when I'm finished, but it's difficult for me to see the steps to get there.
+I'm not sure at which end to start.
+Should I build a good looking, static website and then add the functionality after that, or should I start with the functionalities like signing in, adding posts and so on, and then focus on the front end?

+Damn, only two weeks to go on the #100DaysOfCode-challenge.
+Gonna feel weird (and pretty sweet) when I'm done.
+Of course, I'll continue with web dev, just maybe not every day.

+---

 #### Day 85: 1:00 // documentation

 Nothing super exciting today - I did documentation for the pretty dashboard app today, as per recommendation from my brother.
 After that, I continued a bit on isinfo, and checked out some cool ways in semantic UI to do dropdowns.